Machine Learning Terms and Methods

 • The traditional meaning within software engineering.
 Namely: How fast (or efficiently) does this piece of software run?

 • The meaning within machine learning.
-Here, performance answers the following question: How correct is this model?
+Here, performance answers the following question: How correct is this modelarrow-up-right?
 That is, how good are the model's predictions?

 PINN

-Physics informed neural networks, neural networks that are trained to solve supervised learning tasks while respecting any given law of physics described by general nonlinear partial differential equations.
+Physics informed neural networks, neural networks that are trained to solve supervised learning tasks while respecting any given law of physics described by general nonlinear partial differential equationsarrow-up-right.

-Data-driven solutions and discovery of Nonlinear Partial Differential Equations
+Data-driven solutions and discovery of Nonlinear Partial Differential Equationsarrow-up-right

 Principal Component Analysis (PCA)